In This Guide

 How do I avoid Bali tourist tax scam sites?

 Numerous copycat domains ("bali-touristlevy.com", "balilevy.org", and similar) charge inflated fees — sometimes 3-4x the real amount — and a few fail to deliver a valid QR code at all.
-The actual Bali levy is fixed at $10 USD (IDR 150,000) per person by Bali Provincial Regulation No. 1 of 2024.
-Use a transparent authorized service like Vistumo where the official levy and service fee are itemized separately.
+The actual Bali levy is fixed at $10 USD (IDR 150,000) per person by Bali Provincial Regulation No. 6 of 2023.
+Use a trusted service like Vistumo to handle the payment.

 Do I need to pay the levy for a layover in Bali?